-Source: Own calculations based on the data from Climate Protection 2050 (Repenning et al., 2018).
+Source: Own calculations based on the data from Climate Protection 2050 (Repenning et al., 2016).

 A key strategy across all energy sectors is promoting energy efficiency leading to halving energy consumptions.
 Remaining energy demands are covered trough a strong deployment of renewable energies (approx. 90% of energy consumptions).
 Biomass use is limited through restricted biomass imports.
 Electrification across all sectors and in the transport sector also synthetic fuels play an important role.
+Wind energy gets the most important primary energy source.

-Carbon capture and storage (CCS) is in the CS 95 scenario the key technology to reduce CO_2 emissions of industrial processes.
-A key strategy in the agriculture sector is the reduction of animal numbers enabled by reducing export meat products and by less domestic meat consumption
+Carbon capture and storage (CCS) is in the CS 95 scenario the key technology to reduce CO2 emissions of industrial processes.
+A key strategy in the agriculture sector is the reduction of animal numbers enabled by reducing export meat products and by less domestic meat consumption.